PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-2/tolerant-reader/README.md

 ## Video 2.2:  Implementing tolerant reader with JSON-P

+In order to build a robust REST client, you should use the tolerant reader pattern to process the JSON responses: only read and extract the required fields and data and ignore everything else.
+The different JSON-P APIs can be used to implement flexible JSON processing logic.

 ### Step 1: Tolerant reader on the JAX-RS client side

 In this step we are implementing a tolerant reader for the ChuckNorris API.